blakekohler/TodayILearned/README.md

 # TodayILearned
-Angular 2 and Firebase Version of Today I Learned1.
+Angular 2 and Firebase Version of Today I Learned (for the originial version of TIL checkout: https://til.hashrocket.com/).

 Steps to do stuff:
   1. npm i